pei-lin-001/API-Scanner/README.md

 **Q: Why don't you use multithreading?**

-A: Because GitHub searches and OpenAI are rate-limited.
+A: Because GitHub searches and Google's services are rate-limited.
 Using multithreading does not significantly increase efficiency.

 **Q: Why is the API Key provided in your repository not working?**